Committee on Design

 AIA Staff Liaison: Mary Larkin

-Meeting Date: Second Tuesday of the month at noon through June 2013 then back to the regular schedule of the second Thursday of the month at noon at the AIA Minnesota office.
+Meeting Date: The Committee on Design meets on the second Thursday of the month at noon at the AIA Minnesota office.

 2013 AIA Minnesota Award Deadlines